Taking out a mortgage

 - Contact details of the lender or their representative

 - Main features of the loan, including potential risks

 - Type and duration of credit

-- Full details of borrowing rate(s) and when and how they may be revised, if applicable
+- Full details of borrowing rate(s) and when and how they may be revised

 - Total amount that you will pay over the lifetime of the mortgage

-You can use the information in the ESIS and other sources to assess the mortgage offer.
+You can use the information in the ESIS and other sources to assess your mortgage offer.